Last updated: April 25th, 2018.

 Hello hello hello...

-We have hit the '1 month mark until I leave Pittsburgh with my destination set on Southeast Asia' mark.
+We have hit the 1 month until I leave Pittsburgh for Southeast Asia mark.
 Real preparation is upon me... and right now that means medical preparation.

 Yesterday I received 3 vaccinations: Hepatitis A, Typhoid, and Japanese Encephalitis.